zicklag/docs-1/docs/configuration/data-model.md

 collection, you can turn any collection into a group-parent.
 Groups can even be nested within other groups.

 Additionally, you can add special "folder" collections that are exclusively used for organizational purposes, and don't hold any data themselves.
-This can be done by clicking <span mi btn sec>create_new_folder</span> in the top right of the page.
+This can be done by clicking <span mi btn="sec">create_new_folder</span> in the top right of the page.

 ### Renaming Collections